robisim74/qwik-speak/README.md

         of translation data
     end note
 ```
+`SpeakState` is immutable: it cannot be updated after it is created and is not reactive.

 - `useSpeakContext()` Returns the Speak state
 - `useSpeakConfig()` Returns the configuration in Speak context